 Internally the materials were inspired by South Asian culture with a colour and textural palette that are inclusive to divergent needs.
 The ground floor design is simple, robust, and flexible to host temporary exhibitions.
 The first floor houses a permanent loan from the British Museum and a separate South Asia Gallery, which will present fresh perspectives on South Asian culture and creativity.
 This space includes a dedicated performance area which enables the museum to show live performances originating from and inspired by South Asia.
 This was an important element in the brief, aligning with the strategic vision to broaden visitor access at the museum.

 “We’ve created a space where people can be represented and embrace their heritage.
 I think that’s something we can be really proud of"

 — Esme Ward, Director of the Manchester Museum

-In every stage of its development, the project has brought many community groups together, especially from Manchester’s Southeast Asian communities.
-As part of this, our team led a successful public consultation event with the support of the museum’s Learning and Engagement team.
-The event offered 250 visitors of all ages, along with key stakeholders, the opportunity to engage with development plans and understand the nature of the proposed works for the museum’s redevelopment.
+Community and public engagement were central to the project’s development at every stage, bringing together many community groups, especially those from Manchester’s South Asian communities.
+Together with the museum’s Learning & Engagement team, Purcell led a successful public consultation for 250 visitors of all ages and key stakeholders to engage with development plans and understand the nature of the proposed works for the museum’s redevelopment.